C241-PS405/derm-ai-md/README.md

 Sending scanned data to the server for analysis.
 Analysis Results
 Displays the results of skin condition analysis and provides recommendations for appropriate skincare products.

+uses API from cloud computing for login and registration features

+and using the scan feature of the model obtained from machine learning to obtain skin analysis results obtained with the TensorFlow Lite type